StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 #### Events

 * All [Kubernetes events](#kubernetes-events) are retrieved from the Kubernetes cluster.
-* A StackState `Element Properties Change` event will be generated for [changes detected in a Kubernetes object](#object-change-events).
+* StackState `Element Properties Change` events will be generated for [changes detected in a Kubernetes object](#object-change-events).

 ##### Kubernetes events